Sale is Ending soon!

 In addition, the negative influences are more pronounced in lower regions than in higher regions.
 The same is true at low latitudes, where the effects of climate change will be felt more clearly than at higher latitudes.

-As a result, the locations of the Robusta coffee in particular will be affected.
+As a result, the locations of Robusta Coffee in particular will be affected.
 In this context, the researchers emphasize that in 2050, even in the original home of lowland coffee, the Congo Basin, the cultivation of Robusta coffee will probably no longer be possible.

 Natural Coffee Cultivation and Climate